l1ghtspeed/Programming-Notes/WebDevEncyclopedia.md

 **For more**: https://medium.freecodecamp.org/what-is-an-api-in-english-please-b880a3214a82

 ## B -

 ## C -

+### Camelcasing
+Naming convention in which all spaces are removed and the next term's first letter is capitalized.
+Standard naming convention used by languages like Javascript.

+**E.G.** someVariableName, or dogOne

 ### CORS
 Stands for Cross-Origin Resource Sharing.
 By adding additional information in the HTTP request header, it allows one domain to request resources from another domain.